enveda/weighting-spectral-similarity/README.md

 ## General Info
 This repository contains code for evaluating weighting methods for spectral similarity metrics.
-Data for this repo is contained in this bucket: s3://enveda-data-user/chloe.engler/cosine_similarity/ A paper draft summarizing the project and the methods used are given in this document: https://docs.google.com/document/d/1TaN0qbZdBFC9q8r7_95FDVNtMHk-a6P93Ba_WTQ2tp0/edit

 ## Datasets
 - [GNPS library](https://gnps.ucsd.edu/)